brycewray/astro-site-legacy/src/pages/posts/2019/10/its-about-food-not-decor.md

 No one cares about which make of truck brought the food to the restaurant; they just expect, by God, to have **good** food served to them.

-In the most recent such post, I had quoted "[The pros of using a boring stack](https://flaviocopes.com/boring-stack/)" by Flavio Copes, but apparently didn't grasp sufficiently the most telling point he made:
+In the most recent such post, I had quoted “[The pros of using a boring stack](https://flaviocopes.com/boring-stack/)” by Flavio Copes, but apparently didn't grasp sufficiently the most telling point he made:

 > .&nbsp;.&nbsp;. if you want to create a blog and be serious at it, then use the most boring and bulletproof thing you can find.
 Definitely **don’t work on your blog infrastructure if you want to do any serious blogging**.
 >